JoinMarket-Org/joinmarket-clientserver/docs/TESTING.md

 Running the test suite should be done something like (advisable to wipe ~/.bitcoin/regtest first):

-    pytest --btcconf=/path/to/bitcoin.conf --btcroot=/path/to/bitcoin/bin/ --btcpwd=whatever --nirc=2 -k "not configure" --ignore test/test_full_coinjoin.py -p no:warnings
+    pytest --btcconf=/path/to/bitcoin.conf --btcroot=/path/to/bitcoin/bin/ --btcpwd=whatever --nirc=2 --ignore test/test_full_coinjoin.py -p no:warnings

 (you'll first want to copy the regtest_joinmarket.cfg file from the test/ directory to the root directory, this file will need minor edits for your btc configuration).

 ### Running tests of sendpayment and tumbler (including with malicious makers)